Build and manage assessments in Compliance Manager

 Introduction to assessments

-Compliance Manager helps you create assessments that evaluate your compliance with industry and regional regulations that apply to your organization.
-Assessments are built upon the framework of assessment templates, which contain the necessary controls, improvement actions, and, where applicable, Microsoft actions for completing the assessment.
+Compliance Manager assessments help your organization evaluate its compliance with industry and regional regulations.
 Setting up the most relevant assessments for your organization can help you implement policies and operational procedures to limit your compliance risk.
+Ready-to-use regulatory templates for over 360 regulations contain the necessary controls and improvement actions for completing the assessment.

-The assessment templates that are included by default for your organization depend on your licensing agreement.
+The regulations that are available for your organization's use by default depend on your licensing agreement.
 Review licensing details.

 Data Protection Baseline default assessment